tmpadasn/EvolutionaryGamesToolbox/readme.md

      ```

 2. Each example script is referenced in the report and will reproduce the corresponding experiment or figure.
 3. Note: If you run the scripts locally on your desktop, you may need to explicitly import some helper functions from matlab.
-If you run
+If you run it in Matlab online, there shouldn't be any problems.
 ---

 ## 3. Report